Art and Design

 Unsurprisingly, art at Milton is inherently creative and this is evident in the lessons that we teach; our amazing team really do take every opportunity to provide our children with stimulating activities that develop the techniques of working artistically.

-In addition to the passion and enthusiasm that I have for the arts, which I have already discussed, I also believe that enrichment and wider opportunities should be prioritised and we do just that at Milton Primary.
+In addition to the passion and enthusiasm that I have for the arts, which I have already discussed, I also believe that enrichment and wider opportunities should be prioritised, and we do just that at Milton Primary.
 In the past few years, children have enjoyed visits to The TATE Museum in Liverpool, Emma Bridgewater pottery factory, World of Wedgwood and an academy visitor also taught Year 3 all about how to create Stone Age cave paintings.

 Art and Design Curriculum

 At Milton Primary Academy we aim to provide an art curriculum that is creative, inclusive, challenging and inspired by the real-world.
-It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfill their potential.
+It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfil their potential.

 In the Early Years Foundation Stage, we teach art and design through the Expressive Arts and Design strand of the Early Years Framework.